A 6-month rule of thumb is a tax on your working capital.

 Your suppliers are unmeasured.

-If your spreadsheet doesn't track which vendors miss promised lead times, you're carrying their failures as your stockouts. skubase scores every vendor on on-time, fill rate, and lead-time stability.
+If your spreadsheet doesn''t track which suppliers miss promised lead times, you''re carrying their failures as your stockouts. skubase scores every supplier on on-time, fill rate, and lead-time stability.

 Dead stock is a cash recovery problem your sheet ignores.